Cat5TV/ender3_v2/scripts/README.md

 ## Descriptions

-### hyperlapse
+### timelapse
-A python script that takes any gcode and injects my hyperlapse button press trigger between each layer.
+A python script that takes any gcode and injects my timelapse button press trigger between each layer.
 Revised script is output to screen or you can pipe it into a new file.

-Not only does hyperlapse automate the insertion process, placing trigger code between each layer to snap a picture for your hyperlapse, but it also retracts the filament to reduce stringing, and even returns to the print area prior to returning the filament to the hot end.
+Not only does timelapse automate the insertion process, placing trigger code between each layer to snap a picture for your timelapse, but it also retracts the filament to reduce stringing, and even returns to the print area prior to returning the filament to the hot end.
 I have also included an option for either left (default) or right switch positions.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/qaSmzV_p_Hg/0.jpg)](https://www.youtube.com/watch?v=qaSmzV_p_Hg)